 Master of Arts in Teaching

-The Master of Arts in Teaching (MAT) program nurtures a unique kind of art educator who is both professionally grounded in practice and engaged in the larger discourse around contemporary visual culture, social justice, and community-based change.
+The Master of Arts (MA) in Teaching program nurtures a unique kind of art educator who is both professionally grounded in practice and engaged in the larger discourse around contemporary visual culture, social justice, and community-based change.

 The 48-credit graduate program in teaching prepares candidates to become informed, reflective instructors of contemporary art and culture while fulfilling the State of Illinois requirements for K–12 Visual Arts licensure.
 SAIC offers training in both elementary and secondary art education.

 The Master of Arts in Teaching program is committed to a vision of art education that supports community engagement and social justice through the development of rigorously informed and engaged teachers.
-Candidates in the MAT program learn to interpret and teach art and visual culture while fostering empowerment and meaningful participation in a democratic environment for all students.
+Candidates in the MA in Teaching program learn to interpret and teach art and visual culture while fostering empowerment and meaningful participation in a democratic environment for all students.
 Chicago, as the vibrant base of the program, offers opportunities to interpret and teach art and visual culture in diverse community settings, including schools, museums, and galleries.

 The graduate curriculum is grounded in seminars that address ethical and pedagogical issues, the history and philosophy of public education, and cyber-pedagogy, which introduces the use of electronic imaging and communications technologies in cultural production and art education.

-To complete their studies, MAT candidates present thesis topics emphasizing their areas of interest and academic and artistic strengths.
+To complete their studies, MA in Teaching candidates present thesis topics emphasizing their areas of interest and academic and artistic strengths.
 Previous thesis topics have included self-representation through community mapping, disability studies and critical pedagogy, graffiti-based curriculum, and arts education for chronically ill children.